EA-Wardie/pocketbase-cloudflare-push-example/README.md

 } satisfies ExportedHandler<Env>;
 ```

-%%The code in these examples are a simple example of sending push notifications and improvements are almost certainly possible.%%
+PS.
+The code in these examples are a simple example of sending push notifications and improvements are almost certainly possible.